-The accidents recorded in 2022 are substantially in line with the 2021 figure. including in terms of percentage of the total Group workforce.
-Of particular note is a reduction in workplace accidents by over 10%, confirming Intesa Sanpaolo's intention to reduce the likelihood of occurrence of any harmful event to people, the environment and any third parties involved and progressively improve the Group's performance in occupational health and safety the extraordinary economic contribution disbursed to the Group's People to mitigate the impact of inflation
+The accidents recorded in 2022 are substantially in line with the 2021 figure, including in terms of percentage of the total Group workforce.
+Of particular note is a reduction in workplace accidents by over 10%, confirming Intesa Sanpaolo's intention to reduce the likelihood of occurrence of any harmful event to people, the environment and any third parties involved and progressively improve the Group's performance in occupational health and safety.